SmugglerSMR/WeekendPlanner/README.md

 ## Acknowledgments

-* Farther who provided briliant ideas.
+* Farther who provided briliant ideas and some additional scripts.